King's Highway 2 - Images

 Though it is now signed and known as the Gardiner.
 The Humber River marks the former Western Terminus of the QEW.
 Click here for QEW Images.

 City of Toronto Westbound view of the Gardiner/QEW as Highway 2 departs the freeway becoming Lakeshore Boulevard.
-This spot marks the former Toronto terminus of the QEW.
+This location marks the former Toronto terminus of the QEW.

 Photo taken: August 2007.